 When an advisor claims objectivity, ask what makes it testable.
 The strongest models can point to a documented process with clear checkpoints so you can verify what “advice-only” means in practice.

-Red flags: signs “advice-only” is being used as a label
+Red flags: signs Advice-Only™ is being used as a label

 “Advice-only just means you get advice.”

 That definition is incomplete.
-Advice-only is defined by what is not allowed to influence the advice—especially incentives tied to implementation.
+Advice-Only™ is defined by what is not allowed to influence the advice—especially incentives tied to implementation.

 Bottom line

-Advice Only™ financial planning exists to give clients confidence that advice is based on their interests alone—not because an advisor is “trustworthy,” but because the structure makes conflicted recommendations financially ineligible to shape the advice itself.
+Advice-Only™ financial planning exists to ensure recommendations are based solely on client interests—not because an advisor is trustworthy, but because the structure makes conflicted recommendations structurally ineligible to influence the advice itself.

 When evaluating any advisor, focus less on labels and more on architecture.